mdjahidhasan009/React-Note/class_component/life_cycle/lifecycle.md

 }
 ```

+You should not call setState() in componentWillUnmount() because once a component instance is unmounted, it will never
+be mounted again.

 ## `shouldComponentUpdate`
 Called before the component updates.
 This method should return `true` if the component should update, or `false` if it
 should not.
 By default, this method returns `true`.